fjarrett/ccp-front-page/readme.md

 ## Description ##

-This is am experimental feature plugin that requires the [Custom Content Portfolio](https://wordpress.org/plugins/custom-content-portfolio/) plugin.
+This is an experimental feature plugin that requires the [Custom Content Portfolio](https://wordpress.org/plugins/custom-content-portfolio/) plugin.

 ## Changelog ##